Jean-Claude Van Damme: Chuck Zito incident

 Tensions arose between Van Damme and bodyguard/stuntman Chuck Zito when Zito began dating Van Damme's estranged wife Darcy LaPier.
 Zito was reportedly unhappy about LaPier's claim in a divorce action that Van Damme had abused her.
 On 6 February 1998, the New York Daily News reported that Van Damme had been punched by Zito the previous night at the Scores strip club in Manhattan, New York.
 Zito, who had previously bodyguarded Van Damme and did stunts on the film Nowhere to Run, recalled the incident in his 2002 autobiography Street Justice, claiming that he suffered a broken hand as a result of striking Van Damme several times after Van Damme made disparaging remarks about him to a club bouncer, who then relayed the comments to Zito.
 Van Damme denied in an appearance on Inside Edition days after the incident that he had been struck by Zito and challenged Zito to a fight.
-Zito has stated: "I hope we can be friends again, but he was abusive.
-Some people will take that kind of abuse.
-I am not one of them."